nachtigi/PSIC/README.md

 7.5

 ## Activation
-The PSIC add-in requires Excel 2007+ for Win, and enabled macros.
+The PSIC requires Excel 2007+ for Win, and enabled macros.
 Excel for Mac is not supported.
+Activate the add-in using the [Add-ins dialog box](https://support.office.com/en-us/article/add-or-remove-add-ins-in-excel-0af570c4-5cf3-4fa9-9b88-403625a0b460).

 ## Example of usage
 The usage of PSIC is illustrated in the simulation and control of an electrically heated water heater in the file [heater.xlsx](heater.xlsx).